Sarimanok

 The Sarimanok (Pronunciation: sá·ri·ma·nók), also known as papanok in its feminine form, is a legendary bird of the Maranao people, who originate from Mindanao, an island in the Philippines, and part of Philippine mythology.
 It comes from the words sari and manok.
 Sari means "assorted" or "various", while manok originally meant "bird" as evidenced by early Spanish colonial sources, but came to mean only "chicken", which is how it is understood today (i.e. the creature is a "bird/chicken of assorted colors").

 Description

 The Sarimanok is the legendary bird that has become a ubiquitous symbol of Maranao art.
-It is depicted as a fowl with colorful wings and feathered tail, holding a fish on its beak or talons.
+It is portrayed as a fowl with colorful wings and a feathered tail, carrying a fish in its beak or talons.
 The head is profusely decorated with scroll, leaf, and spiral motifs.
 It is said to be a symbol of good fortune.